10 Tips for College Admissions

-Yes, most colleges and universities do consider a student’s entire four-year high school experience, but placing everything in the context of “looking good for college” is a tried and true recipe for academic burnout and student cynicism.
-Families should take advantage of a school’s advising system and the knowledge and expertise of individual teachers to ensure that the student puts together a challenging, yet appropriate, four-year curriculum.
-There is no benefit to a student setting sights on Calculus Accelerated if doing so results in a trail of mediocre grades.
+Yes, most colleges and universities do consider a student’s entire four-year high school experience, but placing everything in the context of “looking good for college” is a tried-and-true recipe for academic burnout and student cynicism.
+Families should take advantage of a school’s advising system and the knowledge and expertise of individual teachers to ensure that the student puts together a challenging—yet appropriate—four-year curriculum.
+There is no benefit to a student setting their sights on calculus accelerated if doing so results in a trail of mediocre grades.

 I cannot underscore enough the benefits of independent reading.
 Multiple studies indicate that independent reading correlates to higher results on standardized testing, and not just on the reading and writing portions of the tests.
 And I find that students who read are better prepared for completing the actual application.

-Not only are avid readers often less daunted by the prospect of writing a college essay, they are more adept at doing so.
+Avid readers are not only more comfortable writing college essays, but more adept at doing so.
 Readers typically understand how to organize their thoughts in essay form.
 They are able to stay on topic, vary their sentence structure, and employ a vocabulary that sounds natural and genuine as opposed to the forced “app speak” that is the bane of so many application reviewers.

 Students often start with a few schools they know by name or where they can pursue a particular major or degree program.
-But far fewer dig further to think about how they learn or in what settings they are able to grow socially.
+Far fewer dig further to think about how they learn or in what settings they are most likely to grow socially.

 I start this process by asking students to think about their favorite, most exciting high school class and to identify what made it the best.
 Do they thrive in classes that emphasize collaboration?
 Are they drawn to material that seems to have direct, real-world applications?
 Or do they like the opportunity to ponder unanswerable questions?

 For many students, standardized testing is an especially stressful part of applying to college.
 Taking the SAT over and over again rarely results in a significant improvement.
-I generally advise students that after a MAXIMUM of three attempts, they have probably achieved their best score combination and will likely be far better served focusing on their current classes and activities.
-I encourage juniors to take both the SAT and the ACT in the spring.
-Once the results are available, we can decide which scores make sense to use for college admissions and whether or not there are any benefits to retaking either test in the fall of the senior year.
+I generally advise students that after a maximum of three attempts, they have probably achieved their best score combination and will likely be far better served focusing on their current classes and activities.
+Waynflete sophomores take both the Pre-ACT and the PSAT 10 in the spring to practice taking standardized tests and as an introduction to the content and format of the two most common college entrance exams, the ACT and the SAT.
+Juniors also have the opportunity to practice with the PSAT and an online ACT so that we have a stronger idea of which test makes the most sense for them to take in the winter/spring of their junior year.
+We then have ample time to consider whether there are any benefits to retaking either test over the summer or in the fall of their senior year.

 Many universities are household names because of the success of a few key Division I sports teams.
 While attending a tailgate party with a cast of thousands may be a fantastic communal experience, it probably reveals very little about a student’s daily life on campus.
 A much smaller school without the same popular name recognition may be highly regarded within academic circles for its commitment to undergraduate teaching, for providing proportionally greater opportunities for student research, and for sending more of its students on to competitive PhD and professional degree programs.

-I always encourage my students to sign in at the admissions office and to take advantage of official campus tours and information sessions.
+When students have an opportunity to visit a campus, I always encourage them to sign in at the admissions office and to take advantage of official campus tours and information sessions.
 While on tour, ask questions.
-Tour guides appreciate the opportunity to share their own experiences and are often great resources for putting prospective students in touch with friends and classmates who might share the visiting student’s interests.
+Tour guides appreciate the opportunity to share their own experiences and are often great resources for putting prospective students in touch with friends and classmates who might share the visiting students’ interests.

-While students should expect admissions offices to do some degree of winnowing the applicant pool based on high school course selection, grades, and scores, a host of additional factors are likely to determine the composition of the admitted class.
-An institution may have a particular set of priorities that the admissions office is tasked to address and these priorities may shift from year-to-year.
+While students should expect admissions offices to winnow the applicant pool somewhat based on high school course selection, grades, and scores, a host of additional factors are likely to determine the composition of the admitted class.
+An institution may have a particular set of priorities that the admissions office is tasked to address, and these priorities may shift from year to year.